luka-j/AskfmScrapper/README.md

-# askfm-scrapper
+# AskfmScrapper
-Proof-of-concept.
 Nothing is private, especially not publicly published data.
+Just a tool I wrote in spare time.

 Give it a username, and it will download all questions/answers/likes/authors in a file.
 Convinient for `grep`.
 Read comments for more detailed instructions.